Cloudbox/Cloudbox/README.md

 Cloudbox is an Ansible and Docker based solution for rapidly deploying a cloud media server.

-This project is designed for fresh systems and limited to x64 machines running Ubuntu Server 16.04 and 18.04 LTS.
+This project is designed for fresh systems and limited to x64 machines running Ubuntu Server 16.04 or 18.04 LTS.

 Featured Applications: